-Electric hot water boilers for flats come with many benefits over installing either a gas, oil or LPG boiler – fuels that aren’t even possible in some cases.
+Electric hot water boilers are a great option for flats.
+And they come with many benefits over installing either a gas, oil or LPG boiler – fuels that aren't even possible in some cases.

 Lightweight and compact in size

 One of the major benefits of an electric boiler for flats is their size.
-Being lightweight helps to make the installation quicker (and cheaper) while the smaller dimensions compared to other boiler types means that it won’t take up too much space and can be hidden away.
+Being lightweight makes installing an electric boiler quicker and cheaper.
+While the smaller dimensions compared to other boiler types means that it won't take up too much space and can be hidden away.

-This means that for every £1 spent on heating your home, 7p will be wasted (with a boiler of 93% efficiency) whereas with an electric boiler you’ll get more out of the money being spent.
+This means that for every £1 spent heating your home with a condensing gas boiler, 8p worth of heat (with a boiler of 92% efficiency) will leave the boiler through the flue.
+So with an electric boiler you'll be getting more out of the money being spent.

 No gas or oil supply needed

-Running a boiler on oil or LPG means having to store the fuel, which isn’t always possible in a flat as it can take up quite a bit of space.
+Running a boiler on oil or LPG means having to store the fuel.
+This isn't always possible in a flat as it can take up quite a bit of space.